TraceMachina/nativelink/CONTRIBUTING.md

 NativeLink largely follows the [Microsoft Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/).

-NativeLink implements it's documentation style guide via Vale.
+NativeLink implements its documentation style guide via Vale.
 The pre-commit hooks forbid errors but permit warnings and suggestions.
 To view all of Vale's suggestions invoke it directly: